WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 4.6.6 =
-Release Date: 1st July, 2021
+Release Date: 4th July, 2021

+Enhancement:
+* Hide Payment option in case of 100% coupon discount on booking.

 Fixes:
 * Fixed Undefined index ID of undefined notice in 404 page.
-* Fixed Showing payment option if we use 100% coupon code.
-Now payment options will be hidden in case of 100% coupon discount.
 * Fixed Review count always shows 0 in homepage sections even the trip has review.
 * Fixed Global FAQ answer is not showing when creating new trip.
 * Fixed System information Export as csv button issue.